-After marrying my American wife, Sandy, we left the United States arriving in England in 1981.
-Although we were young Christians, we wanted to give our lives to the ministry of the Lord Jesus.
-We encountered our first case of a demonized person within a few months of arrival.
-It happened about the same time that we and another couple started gathering people into small groups in my hometown of Harwich, Essex, England.
+After marrying my American wife, Sandy, we left the United States, arriving in England in 1981.
+Although we were young Christians, we wanted to give our lives in service of the Lord Jesus.
+We encountered our first case of a demonized person within a few months of arrival into my hometown of Harwich, Essex, England.

-We met a person who had grown up under the influence of his mother who was a practicing Jehovah Witness, and his father who had been into Spiritualism.
-We both felt that there was something odd or different about him.
-At this time in our lives, Sandy and I were quite naive to such things as demonization, but we knew enough to know that Jesus could help him, so we decided to take him to church with us.
-We had a little mini Cooper at the time, so we started driving with his sitting in the backseat the twenty-eight miles to the church, which we were attending.
+We met a man who grew up under the influence of his mother, a practicing Jehovah's Witness, and his father, who had been into Spiritualism.
+We both felt there was something odd or different about him.
+At this time in our lives, we were pretty naive to such things as demonization, but we knew enough to know that Jesus could help him, so we decided to take him to church with us.
+We had a little mini Cooper at the time, so we started driving with him sitting in the backseat the twenty-eight miles to the church we attended.

 As we were driving, he started opening up about himself.
-First of all, he told us that he was the Antichrist, the evil world ruler who is prophesied to rule on the Earth in the last days.
-Then, he went on to tell us that there were male and female voices inside him telling him that he needed to persecute Sandy and me in order "to drive us closer together."
-When we got halfway to church, I remember it became quite foggy, and he said that something could happen to us on the road.
-Sure enough, right after he said those words, a car hit us from behind and totaled our car.
-None of us were hurt, and we still managed to get to church with him where the leadership of the church ministered to him, but at that time, we were so inexperienced in dealing with this sort of thing.
-This man probably needed both psychological and spiritual help.
-There was spiritual oppression that was very evident.
+First of all, he told us that he was the Antichrist, the evil world ruler prophesied to rule on the Earth in the last days.
+Then he went on to say to us that there were male and female voices inside him telling him that he needed to persecute Sandy and me in order "to drive us closer together."
+When we got halfway to church, I remember it became pretty foggy, and he said that something could happen to us on the road.
+Sure enough, right after he said those words, a car hit us from behind, altogether totaling our car.
+None of us were hurt, and we still managed to get to church with him, where the church's leadership ministered to him.
+The experience convinced me that we knew so little about dealing with the demonic realm.
+This man probably needed both psychological and spiritual help for the spiritual oppression.

-We had a couple of other confrontations, which were similar in that people reacted against the Gospel or the name of Jesus unusually.
-I realized that I needed to learn how to help people like him who are in need.
-So, I began to read all kinds of books on the subject.
-Deliverance from spiritual oppression is a topic about which we all need to learn more, so in this study, we want to take a closer look at Jesus' power over demons.
+We had a couple of other confrontations with dark forces in people that reacted unusually to the Gospel or the name of Jesus.
+I wanted to learn how to help people like him, so I read all kinds of books on the subject.
+Deliverance from spiritual oppression is a topic we all need to learn more about, so in this study, we want to look at Jesus' power over demons.

 Where Do Demons Originate?

 In our last two studies, we looked carefully at Ephesians 6:12 and discovered that Paul the Apostle taught that Satan has with him at least four different categories of evil spirits that do his bidding.
-We also looked at evil angels infiltrating into the earth sphere to corrupt the human race.
-The lower levels of Satan's hierarchy of evil, the demons that have the task of hindering the growth of the Kingdom of God in the world, continue the work of trying to corrupt the human race by the temptation to sin, seeking to bring about more in-depth levels of control by dark evil forces.
-Scripture does not tell us where these demons come.
-There are a few theories, but we cannot be dogmatic that either assumption is correct.
+We also looked at evil angels infiltrating the earth sphere to corrupt the human race.
+The demons in the lower levels of Satan's hierarchy of evil seek to corrupt the human race by the temptation to sin, hoping to bring us into deeper levels of control by dark evil forces.
+Scripture does not tell us from where these demons come.
+There are a few theories, but we cannot be dogmatic as to which is correct.
 Josephus, the Jewish historian that lived just after the time of Christ, believed that demons were the spirits of wicked people who had died.
-Another traditional theory is that demons are the disembodied spirits of people that lived before Adam.
 I hasten to add that there is no supporting Scripture to back that tradition.
-Then, there are those who believe that demons are unconfined fallen angels.
-Others also say that demons are the offspring of the fallen angelic beings who mated with women before the flood and were killed by the flood (Genesis 6:1-8).
+Some believe that demons are unconfined fallen angels, while others say that demons are the offspring of the fallen angelic beings who mated with women before the flood and were killed by the flood (Genesis 6:1-8).
 I do not care from where they come.
-My only concern is how to live free of their evil influence and how to seize back the territory that they have claimed in people's lives.
-Our focus in this study is how to live an overcoming life as Jesus intends, for we will encounter enemy forces as we advance with Christ into enemy territory.
-We will overcome them by the blood of the Lamb (Revelation 12:11), i.e., the substitutionary sacrifice of Christ putting us into right relationship with God, and by the word of our testimony.
+My concern is how to live free of their evil influence and how to seize back the territory they have claimed in people's lives.

 We need to understand that we Christians are in a struggle with evil invisible entities.
-During the Second World War, if you had been living in France in 1941 after the Germans had overrun the country, you would have been living in an enemy-occupied country.
+During the Second World War, if you lived in France in 1941 after the Germans had overrun the country, you would have been residing in an enemy-occupied country.
 You were in the war, whether you liked it or not.
-A state of war existed, and you were on the other side to the Germans who had occupied your country.
-If you are a Christian, you are living in an enemy-occupied country, and as long as you are no threat to the enemy, he will let you continue to sleep.
-However, as soon as you awaken to the call to fight on the side of right, you will find a new sense of joy and inner fulfillment that you have, perhaps, been missing—a cause for which to fight.
-There are no civilians in a time of war, no fence between one kingdom and another to which you can cling.
+If you are a Christian, you also live in an enemy-occupied country, and as long as you are no threat to the enemy, he will let you continue to sleep.
+As soon as you awaken to the call to fight on the side of God’s kingdom, you become aware of the battle.
+In this spiritual war, there are no civilians and no fence between one kingdom and another to which you can cling and proclaim neutrality.
 You are either for Him or against Him (Matthew 12:30).
-Many are still asleep in this war.
-They are not aware of the battle that they are experiencing.
-What we need to understand is that this is how Satan wants it!
-He wants the people of God to be asleep.
+Many are still spiritually asleep and unaware of the battle going on for their families, country, and the world they live in.
+Our enemy Satan wants to keep the people of God asleep and unaware of his tactics.

-As soon as John the Baptist baptized Jesus, He entered into the war.
+As soon as Jesus was baptized by John the Baptist, the war against Him and His kingdom began.
 Right away, He was confronted with Satanic temptations in the wilderness as He fasted for forty days.
 He came out of that trial in the power of the Spirit (Luke 4:14).
-We are also called to walk in the power of God's Spirit, for every battle that we, the people of God, encounter makes us stronger in faith.
 The book of Mark indicates that Christ’s first sermon in the Capernaum synagogue was interrupted by a man with an evil spirit in him:

 21They went to Capernaum, and when the Sabbath came, Jesus went into the synagogue and began to teach.
 22The people were amazed at his teaching, because he taught them as one who had authority, not as the teachers of the law.
 23Just then a man in their synagogue who was possessed by an impure spirit cried out, 24“What do you want with us, Jesus of Nazareth?
 Have you come to destroy us?
 I know who you are—the Holy One of God!”
 25“Be quiet!” said Jesus sternly.
 “Come out of him!”
 26The impure spirit shook the man violently and came out of him with a shriek.
 27The people were all so amazed that they asked each other, “What is this?
 A new teaching—and with authority!
 He even gives orders to impure spirits and they obey him.”
 28News about him spread quickly over the whole region of Galilee (Mark 1:21-28).

-Imagine that, your first sermon which you preach and a demon manifests in the middle of the talk.
-Satan, for the most part, would like to keep his work invisible, but he fears the authority of Christ, and cannot stay hidden when the Light of the World shines in the darkness.
-Every advance of the Kingdom of God will get a reaction from the kingdom of darkness.
-Satan fears men and women of God who bring his work out into the open, for it shows the supremacy of God over Satan’s kingdom.
+Imagine that, the first sermon He preached, and a demon manifests itself in the middle of the talk.
+For the most part, Satan would like to keep his presence and his work hidden, but he fears the authority of Christ and cannot stay in the shadows when the Light of the World shines in the darkness.
+Every advance of the Kingdom of Light will get a reaction from the kingdom of darkness, and Satan fears those who bring his work out into the open, for it shows the supremacy of God over Satan’s kingdom.
 Before the end of the day of Christ's first sermon in Capernaum, the whole area was excitedly sharing that the Messiah had arrived on the scene.
 They brought their sick and demonized friends to the house where Jesus had just healed Peter's mother-in-law:

 32That evening after sunset the people brought to Jesus all the sick and demon-possessed.
 33The whole town gathered at the door, 34and Jesus healed many who had various diseases.
 He also drove out many demons, but he would not let the demons speak because they knew who he was (Mark 1:32-34).